ruanvdmerwe/ruanvdmerwe.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am the technical lead for representation learning at [ByteFuse AI](https://bytefuse.ai), a new startup focusing on developing multimodal algorithms applied to search and  optimisation tasks.
+I am co-founder and technical lead for representation learning at [ByteFuse AI](https://bytefuse.ai).
 I also drive the research goals and lead the Llama (internship) programme.

-In addition, I am pursuing a PhD at Stellenbosch University with [Herman Kamper](https://www.kamperh.com/) and the [LSL group](https://www.kamperh.com/people/).
-My area of research is in multimodal meta-learning, with a specific focus on few-shot continual learning.
-When not working on this, I also try and find out why and how networks generalise.
-I hold a Bachelor of Engineering (Electronics) degree from [Stellenbosch University](https://www.ee.sun.ac.za/) and a MSc from the [University of Cape Town](http://www.stats.uct.ac.za/).
+Along with this, I am also an active researcher in the fields of meta-learning, continual learning, LLM knowledge extractions and neural network generalisation.

-I also love cats, mountain biking, and eating pasta.
+ I can claim that I am officially an university dropout that pursued a company, and I have an unhealthy obsession with cats and llamas.